This post may contain affiliate links, from which we earn an income.

 There are also very few places to stop along the Icefields Parkway for food or fuel.
 And those that do exist, are pretty overpriced.
 Once again, a little advanced planning will alleviate any stress while travelling this incredible route.

 Driven by Sarah of Places To Stay Maui

 The legendary Hana highway meanders along the east coast of Maui, the second largest of the islands of the state of Hawaii.
 The Road to Hana starts in lively Paia and ends in remote Hana itself.

 Hana itself is not the most exciting place to visit but this road trip is all about the journey rather than the destination.
 It’s a scenic drive that features lush rainforests and spectacular waterfalls on one side, and the most sweeping sea views on the other.

 Some of the best Road to Hana stops include Twin Falls, the Garden of Eden arboretum, Wailua Valley State Wayside Park, the Hana lava tubes and the black sand beach of Waianapanapa State Park.
 You’ll find several quaint food stalls along the way, selling everything from sumptuous banana bread to coconut candy.

 With no less than 620 curves and 59 one lane bridges to conquer over a distance of 53 miles, driving the winding Hana highway does require some driving skills.
-Technically, you could finish this intensive drive in just over two hours but there’s so much beauty to behold that it’s recommended to spend at least one or even two nights in or near Hana.
+Technically, you could finish this intensive drive in just over two hours but there’s so much beauty to behold that it’s recommended to stay in Hana for at least one or even two nights.